Forest Runner 2022-23 FAQs

 When you book online you will receive a confirmation email and e-ticket attachment.
 If you have not received this, please contact firstname.lastname@example.org

-You should receive your race pack within 10 days prior to the event.
-Your race pack will include details about the race including directions, parking and facilities onsite.
+Your run pack will be posted but if booking less than 10 days before, it will be collected on the event day.
+Your run pack will include details about the event including directions, parking and facilities onsite.

 How do I attach my timing chip and race number?